mnemonic-no/grafeo/README.md

 ##### Compilation

 At this early stage of the project no compiled bundles are published, thus, you have to compile the platform yourself.
-Just execute `mvn clean install` from the repository's root folder.
+Just execute `mvn clean install -DskipTests` from the repository's root folder.
-Add `-DskipTests` to the build command in order to not run the unit tests during build.
 This will create an executable JAR bundle under `executable/target` containing all dependencies.

 ##### Configuration